jhoijune/lol-auto-spectate/README.md

 # LOL Auto Spectate

-A program that automatically specates and streams when Faker plays solo rank
+A program that automatically specates and streams when Faker plays solo queue

 ## Prerequisite